-Have you had your shipment refused by an Amazon fulfillment center?
-In this article, we’ll discuss why your shipment got refused and how you should address it.
+Have you had Amazon refused shipments by an Amazon fulfillment center?
+In this article, we'll discuss why your shipment got refused and how you should address it.

 Why Shipments Get Refused

 Let's be clear – Amazon almost never rejects a partnered-carrier shipment.
 It happens, but after more than 5 years of doing this, I've never had a shipment refused by Amazon for a partnered carrier nor have we had any members have a partnered carrier shipment refused.

 The most common reasons why a shipment gets refused by Amazon are:

 - It was delivered from overseas and the duties/fees have not been paid

 - The shipment didn't meet Amazon's delivery standards